What Debtors in Alabama Need to Know

 Here in Alabama, it’s always worthwhile to have an attorney review your wage garnishment.
 If your creditors completed any of their paperwork incorrectly, you can be released from the agreement and repaid what they’ve already collected, in some situations.

-Furthermore, if you feel the garnishment of your wages is excessive and can demonstrate that more than 25% of your disposable earnings (or 30 times minimum wage, whichever is less) is being seized, you can bring in a lawyer to negotiate an adjustment and recover the money you over-paid.
+Furthermore, if you feel the garnishment of your wages is excessive and can demonstrate that more than 25% of your disposable earnings (or 30 times minimum wage, whichever is less) is being seized, you can bring our wage garnishment lawyers in Huntsville to negotiate an adjustment and recover the money you over-paid.

 If you’ve filed for bankruptcy, you can also recover the funds that have been garnished from your wages, but only those paid in the 90-day window immediately before your declaration.